 She dumped me 9 months ago.
 Aside from one argument, the breakup wasn’t bad.

 Since then, contact had been minimal.
 I emailed her a few times.
-Never got a response until 2 weeks ago, when she suggests to meet over coffee.
+Never got a response until 2 weeks ago, when she suggests meeting over coffee.

 I have mixed feelings.
 Couldn’t she just ask or say what she needed to via email?